 Our easy-to-follow, empowering movements are available for home, office, school, gym and group fitness classes.
 Whatever your physical abilities, there are movements you can perform safely.
 We offer teacher training, products for inhome use, blogs, Social Media Connections.

-The University of Minnesota Occupational Therapy Department will be conducting Effects of Meditative Movements for Persons with Chronic Health Conditions research study from June to Sept, 2016.
+The University of Minnesota Occupational Therapy Department conducted Effects of Meditative Movements for Persons with Chronic Health Conditions research study from June to Sept, 2016 at Pathways, Mpls.

 Chronic diseases and conditions such as heart disease, stroke, cancer, diabetes, obesity, and arthritis are among the most common, costly, and preventable of all health problems.